hackclub/hackclub/internals/applications/yc_w18.md

 Hack Club

-### Organization url, if any:
+### Organization URL, if any:

 https://hackclub.com

-### If you have a demo, what's the url?
+### If you have a demo, what's the URL?
 For non-software, demo can be a video.
-(Please don't password protect it; just use an obscure url.)
+(Please don't password protect it; just use an obscure URL.)

 N/A